-Listening in a Non-Roman Language
+Listening in a Roman Language

-Unit Reference J/615/9955 Level Entry 3 Credit Value 2 Guided Learning 20 hours Unit Summary Learning Outcomes Learners will be able to demonstrate understanding of basic words and key phrases in familiar situations spoken in the target language.
+Unit Reference R/616/0610 Level Entry 3 Credit Value 2 Guided Learning 15 hours Unit Summary Learners will be able to demonstrate understanding of basic words and key phrases in familiar situations spoken in the target language.
 Learners will also be able to extract specific details from a passage spoken in the target language.
 Learners must not use a dictionary in this unit.
-(1 to 2) The learner will Assessment Criteria (1.1 to 2.2) The learner can Be able to recognise and understand basic words and short phrases expressed orally in the target language 1.1 Listen to at least 8 phrases in the target language which must include: a. a limited range of everyday vocabulary b. simplest ways of expressing the present tense/timeframe c. a negative statement d. a simple question form e. expressions of like / dislike f. basic numbers (at least 1-1000) 1.2 Demonstrate understanding of the above, by answering in English a minimum of 5 questions set in English Be able to extract specific details from given material expressed orally in the target language 2.1 Listen to a short passage in the target language which must include: a. a limited range of everyday vocabulary b. simplest ways of expressing the present tense/timeframe c. basic numbers (at least 1-1000) d. a negative statement e. basic link words in everyday use 2.2 Demonstrate understanding of the above by noting in English at least 5 specific details Links to National Occupational Standards UK Occupational Language Standards 2010: Understand: Basic, Performance Criteria 1-7 Common European Framework: A1 Listening
+Learning Outcomes (1 to 2) The learner will Assessment Criteria (1.1 to 2.2) The learner can Be able to recognise and understand basic words and short phrases expressed orally in the target language.
+1.1 Listen to at least 8 phrases in the target language which must include: a. a limited range of everyday vocabulary b. simplest ways of expressing the present tense/timeframe c. a negative statement d. a simple question form e. expressions of like / dislike f. basic numbers (at least 1-1000).
+1.2 Demonstrate understanding of the above, by answering in English a minimum of 5 questions set in English.
+2. Be able to extract specific details from given material expressed orally in the target language.
+2.1 Listen to a short passage in the target language which must include: a. a limited range of everyday vocabulary b. simplest ways of expressing the present tense/timeframe c. basic numbers (at least 1-1000) d. a negative statement e. basic link words in everyday use.
+2.2 Demonstrate understanding of the above by noting in English at least 5 specific details.

+UK Occupational Language Standards 2010: Understand: Basic, Performance Criteria 1-7 Common European Framework: A1 Listening

-Dialogue in a Non-Roman Language
+Dialogue in a Roman Language

-Unit Reference L/615/9956
+Unit Reference Y/616/0611

 Level Entry 3

 Credit Value 2

 Guided Learning 20 hours

 Unit Summary Learners will be able to understand and use simple phrases and questions to exchange information in familiar situations in the target language.
 A dictionary can be used by learners to prepare for the assessment but any notes made in the target language must be handed in to the tutor prior to the assessment.
 Please note the dialogue must be recorded (audio or video) and should be tutor led.

-Learning Outcomes Assessment Criteria

-(1 to 1) (1.1 to 1.1)

-The learner will The learner can
+Learning Outcomes (1 to 1) The learner will Assessment Criteria (1.1 to 1.1) The learner can

-Be able to take part in a simple dialogue in the target language 1.1 Participate in a dialogue with a minimum of 12 simple phrases (the learner must contribute a minimum of 6 utterances) which must include: a. a limited range of everyday vocabulary b. simplest ways of expressing the present tense/timeframe c. one question from the learner d. an appropriate response to an unknown question e. basic numbers (at least 1-1000) f. a negative response from the learner g. basic link words in everyday use h. pronunciation that is sufficient to be understood
+1. Be able to take part in a simple dialogue in the target language.
+1.1 Participate in a dialogue with a minimum of 12 simple phrases (the learner must contribute a minimum of 6 utterances) which must include: a. a limited range of everyday vocabulary b. simplest ways of expressing the present tense/timeframe c. one question from the learner d. an appropriate response to an unknown question e. basic numbers (at least 1-1000) f. a negative response from the learner g. basic link words in everyday use h. pronunciation that is sufficient to be understood.

-Links to National Occupational Standards UK Occupational Language Standards 2010: Speak: Basic, Performance Criteria 1-8 Understand: Basic, Performance Criteria 1-7 Common European Framework: A1 Spoken Interaction, A1 Spoken Production, A1 Listening
+Speak: Basic, Performance Criteria 1-8

+Understand: Basic, Performance Criteria 1-7

+Common European Framework: A1 Spoken Interaction, A1 Spoken Production, A1